anggrayudi/android-hidden-api/README.md

 ## Limitation

 Currently, Android Hidden API doesn't support for API 24.
-We are waiting the final version of Android N.
+If you have a device with Android 7.0, then please upload the framework.jar and I will make it available for API 24.

 ## License